anyshake/homepage/docs/frequently-asked-question.md

 ---

-## Can I detect distant earthquakes (teleseismic events) with AnyShake Explorer?
+## Can I detect distant earthquakes (teleseismic events) with AnyShake?

 Yes.
 With proper installation in a **low-noise environment** and solid mechanical coupling, AnyShake Explorer can detect **teleseismic events**, especially those above **magnitude 6.0**.
 It uses analog geophones with excellent signal-to-noise ratios, and applies **low-frequency compensation** to extend the frequency response, improving sensitivity to long-period seismic waves.